purpleprotocol/purplecoin/README.md

 Purplecoin uses 2 Proof of Work algorithms in tandem: RandomX and a choice out of several hash functions.
 One is suited to CPU mining and the other for ASIC miners.
 Algorithms are switched every Green PoW epoch.

 ## Donations
 While the development of Purplecoin initially happened in the sphere of Purple Technologies, it is not backed in any way by it or any other company.
 Purple Technologies is a for-profit company while Purplecoin is a decentralized project.
-Thereforce, the decisions and development happens at the community level.
+Therefore, the decisions and development happens at the community level.
 As such, the project also relies on the community at a funding level.

 If you wish to support the development of Purplecoin, donations can be sent to the following BTC address:
 ```